Identification schemes

 \( (a_{M},e_{M},z_{M}) \) also have the same distribution as \( (a,e,z) \) because:

-• \( a \) and \( a_{M} \): In \( M \) is \( a_{M} = g^{z_{M}} \cdot h^{-e_{M}} \: mod \: p \) a random integer because of the random integer \( z_{M} \) and in the real protocol is \( a = g^{r} \: mod \: p \) also a random integer because of the random integer \( r \).
+• \( a \) and \( a_{M} \): In \( M \), \( a_{M} = g^{z_{M}} \cdot h^{-e_{M}} \: mod \: p \) is a random integer because \( z_{M} \) is chosen at random.
+In the real protocol, \( a = g^{r} \: mod \: p \) is also a random integer because \( r \) is chosen at random.

-• \( e \) and \( e_{M} \): In the real protocol is \( e \) a random integer and in \( M \) is \( e_{M} = e \).
+• \( e \) and \( e_{M} \): In the real protocol, \( e \) is a random integer, and in \( M \), \( e_{M} = e \).

-• \( z \) and \( z_{M} \): In \( M \) is \( z_{M} \) a random integer and in the real protocol is \( z = r + e \cdot w \: mod \: q \) a random integer because of the random integer \( r \).
+• \( z \) and \( z_{M} \): In \( M \), \( z_{M} \) is a random integer, and in the real protocol, \( z = r + e \cdot w \: mod \: q \) is a random integer because \( r \) is chosen at random.

 The protocol